Rule XVIII: UNH Law JD Concentrations

 LIP 977Trademarks and Deceptive Practices3

-LIP #922Video Gaming & Intellectual Property1
+LIP 922Video Gaming & Intellectual Property1

 In addition to these academic requirements, the faculty of the Institute recommend participation in workshops and events that will be offered periodically by the Institute and a substantial writing project related to entertainment law, either as part of a course or through an independent-study project, IDEA note, or Law Review note.

-The JD Certificate in Health Law and Policy offers students the health-law essentials necessary to practice in the field of health law, and also allows students the ability to emerge with focused strengths in a health-law area of interest during the selection of optional course credits, legal residencies, capstones or other independent projects.
+The JD Concentration in Health Law and Policy offers students the health-law essentials necessary to practice in the field of health law, and also allows students the ability to emerge with focused strengths in a health-law area of interest during the selection of optional course credits, legal residencies, capstones or other independent projects.

-Required Courses:
+Required Courses

 LGP 971BioInnovation Research Collaboration and the Law2-3